michaelfeil/infinity/README.md

 ```bash
 pip install infinity-emb[all]
 ```
-After your pip install, with your venv active, you can run the CLI directly.
+After your pip installs, with your Venv active, you can run the CLI directly.

 ```bash
 infinity_emb v2 --model-id BAAI/bge-small-en-v1.5